MDelarosa1993/learning-insight-coach/README.md

 * One chat call for groundedness checking
 * One chat call for direct answer checking

-During local development, you may choose to temporarily disable some guardrail checks to reduce API usage.
+During local development, you may want to temporarily disable some guardrail checks to reduce API usage.

----

-### Recommended Models
+Recommended development models:

-For a cost-friendly development setup:

 ```env
 OPENAI_MODEL=gpt-4o-mini